Hemasree1738/Titanic-Survival-Analysis-An-Exploratory-Data-Study/README.md

 ## How to Run
 1. Clone this repository.
 2. Ensure you have `pandas` installed: `pip install pandas`.
-3. Open `titanic_dataset_2.ipynb` in Jupyter Notebook or VS Code to view the full analysis.
+3. Open `titanic_dataset.ipynb` in Jupyter Notebook or VS Code to view the full analysis.